 National Novel Writing Month (NaNoWriMo), or just NaNo, started in 1999 and has been gaining speed and momentum ever since.
 This will be my first time and my reasons for participating include:

 - I like attempting challenging, hard things

-- NaNo will give me the answer to an important question “Can I write a novel?”
+- NaNo may give me the answer to an important question “Can I write a novel?”

 - It is a great exercise in creating the habit of writing

 For NaNo, the exercise is all about Quantity and not Quality.
 I must write 50,000 words in November.
 I may end up with 50,000 words of truly horrendous rubbish, but I will have written a novel.
 Many people never get that far, and I really want to know if I’m in the 5-10% of people who can actually finish a first draft of a novel